James Arthur: 2016–2017: Back from the Edge

 Arthur's follow-up single, "Safe Inside", peaked at number 31 on the UK charts, and the third single, "Can I Be Him", at number 69.
 In early April, it was announced that he would be embarking on his first arena tour across the UK and Ireland with fellow X Factor contestant Ella Henderson as his support act.
 The following month, Arthur collaborated with Machine Gun Kelly on the song "Go for Broke" from Kelly's album Bloom, which also served as the official theme song for WWE's SummerSlam in 2017.
 The same month it was announced that Arthur would be one of the vocalists featured on a cover of Simon & Garfunkel's "Bridge over Troubled Water", which was recorded to raise funds for those affected by the Grenfell Tower fire.
 The single was released on 21 June and went on to enter the UK charts at number 1 two days later.
 On 20 June 2017, James confirmed on Twitter that he would be a guest vocalist on drum n bass act Rudimental's single "Sun Comes Up", set for release on 30 June.
 He performed the song at V Festival with the group in August and it became another UK Top 10 single for him.
 Throughout the summer he toured the US and Canada with OneRepublic and Fitz and the Tantrums with the tour ending on 12 September in Texas.
 Two nights later he performed alongside Julia Michaels and Kelly Clarkson at Fresh 102.7's Fall Fest at The Theater at Madison Square Garden, New York.
-On 5 October, his autobiography Back to the Boy was released, and he did a series of book signings throughout the UK.
-A week later, it was announced that he had been nominated for an American Music Award in the 'New Artist of the Year' category.
+In October, his autobiography Back to the Boy was released, and he did a series of book signings throughout the UK.
+He also received a nomination for an American Music Award in the 'New Artist of the Year' category.